Asking Questions And Making Statements - The Building Blocks Of Conversation

 You can often use both a question and statement at once when it's your turn to speak, for example, "This is what I think of X. What do you think of it?"
 In most conversations you'll want to mix up your use of questions and statements.
 Too many questions can sometimes create an interview or interrogation dynamic, or cause a lopsided situation where one person feels they're doing all of the sharing about themselves while the other remains a cipher.
 In some cases using too many statements may make you seem like you're not interested in the other person and their opinions, and simply want someone to talk at.

 Some types of discussions will naturally feature more of one than the other.
-Like if you're talking to someone about a mutual interest, you both may just be making a lot of statements to each other as you share your opinions and information.
+Like if you're talking to someone about a mutual interest, you both may make a lot of statements to each other as you share opinions and facts, and react to what was just said.
 If you're getting to know someone, or listening and helping them work through a tricky issue, you may mostly be asking questions.